11 Signs You have Emotional Sobriety

 Why is emotional sobriety important?

 Developing emotional sobriety will allow you to face the negative emotions that would have once consumed you.
+This will allow you to grow and mature in your recovery.

 It’s likely that you engaged in substances to numb or escape from certain feelings.
 In recovery, these feelings need to be faced, as well as many new ones.